Priceless-P/SheCodesAfrica/month2/week0/README.md

+## Tasklist

+### Week0
-## Implement data form submission and validation in a product catelogue project
+    Implement data form submission and validation in a product cateaogue project